Abraham scores hat trick securing a 3-1 win for Chelsea

 January 25, 2021 7:30 am

-Tammy Abraham was the star of the Chelsea vs Luton Town match scoring a hat trick earning his side a 3-1 victory.
+Tammy Abraham was the star of the Chelsea vs Luton Town match scoring a hat trick earning his side a 3-1 victory in the fourth round of the FA Cup.

 Abraham slotted in from Timo Werner’s cut-back before nodding in a second from Reece James’ chip.